Chanduchawla/Ensemble-Learning-for-Green-Cover-Detection-in-Informal-Settlements/README.md

 The framework produces:

 * ✅ Saved model weights (`.keras` files) for each base model
-* 📈 Performance metrics (Accuracy, F1-Score, IoU, Precision, Recall)
+* 📈 Performance metrics (Accuracy, F1-Score, Precision, Recall)
 * 📉 Training history plots for each base model
 * 🖼 Visualizations of predicted segmentation masks on test images